harness/developer-hub/docs/platform/8_Pipelines/define-a-failure-strategy-on-stages-and-steps.md

 * Stage
 * Pipeline

-For details on strategy options and how strategies work, see [Step and Stage Failure Strategy Settings](w_pipeline-steps-reference/step-failure-strategy-settings.md) and [Define a failure strategy on pipelines](../define-a-failure-strategy-for-pipelines.md).
+For details on strategy options and how strategies work, go to [Step and Stage Failure Strategy Settings](w_pipeline-steps-reference/step-failure-strategy-settings.md) and [Define a failure strategy on pipelines](../define-a-failure-strategy-for-pipelines.md).

 ### Before you begin